jstaffans/jstaffans.github.io/about.md

 title: About
 ---

 I am Johannes Staffans, a programmer and consultant currently living in Berlin, Germany.
-You can find out more about m mee on:
+You can find out more about me on:

 * <a href="https://www.linkedin.com/in/jstaffans">LinkedIn</a>
 * <a href="https://twitter.com/jstaffans">Twitter</a>